ArghaSaha-369/Capgemini_Training/README.md

 # Capgemini_Training
-This is day-to-day training session update with prograammings in Java.
+This is day-to-day training session update of Capgemini on programming in Java.